KSP-KOS/KOS/doc/source/language/user_functions.rst

     L:ADD(9).
     print "mean average is " + getMean(L).

-    // The following line will give an error becasue
+    // The following line will give an error because
     // getSum is local inside of getMean, and isn't allowed
     // to be called from here:
     //